CoimbraCodes/coimbracodes.github.io/_posts/2015-12-04-second-edition.md

 Tonight, the second edition of Coimbra.codes is on!
 Show up at the [IPN Bar](http://ipn.pt) for 3 talks on Technology and lots of fun.
 In this edition there will be 3 talks:

-* "Graph Databases" by Pedro Paredes (Porto University)
+* "Graph Databases" by Pedro Paredes (University of Porto)
 * "Ansible, immutable servers & automated deploys on AWS" by Vasco Pinho (Unbabel.com)
 * "Walking You Through A Major Security Flaw" by José Marcelino (UC) and André Baptista (UP)